The Rape, Abuse and Incest National Network (RAINN)

-Are you curious about joining The Breathe Network and curious as to how being aligned with our organization might complement your existing practice?
-Would you like to learn more about our work of connecting survivors across the country to sliding-scale, trauma-informed, holistic health and healing practitioners?
-Perhaps you are trained in more conventional medical practice and you hold interest in bringing a more trauma-informed approach to your work?
+Are you curious about joining The Breathe Network and interested in how aligning your practice with our organization might benefit your work?
+Would you like to learn more about our strategy to connect survivors across the country with sliding-scale, trauma-informed, holistic health and healing practitioners?
+Are you a conventional healthcare provider (medical doctor, dentist, physical therapist, etc.) who holds interest in bringing a more trauma-informed approach to your work?

 We have compiled a list of questions from health and healing professionals that we have received with the most frequency.
-Read on to learn more about the application process, experience and education expectations, trauma training, and support we offer our practitioners.
+Read on to learn more about the application process, experience and education expectations, trauma training, and support we offer our to our members.

 Learn more here.

 How a person is impacted by sexual trauma can be very much connected to how other experiences of individual, collective, and historical trauma has accumulated in their body and psyche.
 This can include direct or intergenerational experiences and impacts of white supremacy, racism, colorism, heterosexism, ableism, classism, and cissexism.
 In truth, most survivors are handling the residue of a combination of multiple forms of trauma and oppression.